No added sugars.

 Artichoke leaf

-One of the oldest cultivated plants, artichokes have been considered precious since ancient times.
+One of the oldest cultivated plants, and rich in antioxidants, artichokes have been considered precious since ancient times.
+They have been studied for their role in promoting digestive comfort and maintaining balanced cholesterol levels.

 Black Lemon